US Army Small Ships Section: Legacy

-In 2009, the Australian Honours and Awards Tribunal expanded the eligibility criteria for campaign awards to Small Ships veterans.
-In 2010, the section was inducted into the US Army Transportation Corps Hall of Fame - recognizing the pivotal role played by the Section in sustaining the Allied liberation of the Pacific.
-A commemorate plaque now stands at the former site of the Sections Headquarters at the Grace Building.
+In 2009, the Defence Honours and Awards Tribunal expanded the eligibility criteria for campaign awards to Small Ships veterans, making them eligible for Australian awards on the same basis as members of the merchant navy, regardless of whether they had received U.S. awards for the same service.
+In 2010, the section was inducted into the U.S. Army Transportation Corps Hall of Fame, recognising the pivotal role played by the section in sustaining the Allied liberation of the Pacific.
+A commemorative plaque now stands at the former site of the section's headquarters at the Grace Building in Sydney.